 Appearance

-If you are using PennyLane to implement your quantum machine learning algorithms, you can use the SDK along with the PennyLane-Qiskit plugin to run them on the quantum hardware provided by the PlanQK Platform.
+If you are using PennyLane to implement your quantum machine learning algorithms, you can use the SDK along with the PennyLane-Qiskit plugin to run them on the quantum hardware provided by PLANQK.

 Installation